cal-data-eng/fa25/syllabus.md

 * **[{{site.course_email}}](mailto:{{site.course_email}})** is the course staff email and is for private logistical student support and DSP accommodations.
 This email monitored by both the instructor and a core set of staff to ensure fastest response.
 Please only contact the course instructor directly for matters that require strict privacy and/or their personal attention.

 ## Course Culture
-Students taking Data C101 (Info 258) come from a wide range of backgrounds.
+Students taking Data 101 come from a wide range of backgrounds.
 We hope to foster an inclusive and safe learning environment based on curiosity rather than competition.
 All members of the course community — the instructors, students, and course staff — are expected to treat each other with courtesy and respect.
 Some of the responsibility for that lies with the staff, but a lot of it ultimately rests with you, the students.

 ### Be Aware of Your Actions